 All about the apples

-A great easy-going and socially distant activity – apple picking is another of our favorite things about fall.
+A great easy-going activity – apple picking is another of our favorite things about fall.
 Head west from the hotel and visit McDougal Orchards where you can pick your own apples, plums, pears and fall raspberries (reservations needed on the weekends) and Kelly Orchards where you can pick your own peaches and apples.
 Both orchards have procedures in place to keep everyone safe so be sure to visit their website before heading out.

 Enjoy those warm, cozy fall vibes with freshly baked cookies